Acute Knee Injuries

 A dislocated knee is where the femur or thigh bone and the tibia or shin bone are moved apart.
-This is different to a patella dislocation where the kneecap only dislocates outwards and round the side of the knee and is a far more serious and traumatic injury.
+This is different from a patella dislocation where the kneecap only dislocates outwards and round the side of the knee and is a far more serious and traumatic injury.
 It is rare in sports, more likely to occur following a road traffic accident or similar.

 The patella can dislocate outside of its normal position, usually around the outside of the knee.
 It can also partially dislocate, called a subluxation.

 The patella tendon connects the kneecap to the shin bone.
 A partial rupture of this tendon is often from a jumping or explosive load on the tendon.